miheerdew/delayed-admin/Readme.md

 ### Uninstall

-First, add youself back the `admin` (or `sudo`) group if you had removed yourself.
-Then to undo the changes made during the install step, run:
+First, unlock yourself if your admin-access is locked.
+Then, to undo the changes made during the install step, run:

 ```
 sudo ./setup.sh install